Our history in Geelong

 The program can be run from any location in Victoria.
 We source panel members for the discussion component from local support agencies and aim to introduce people to the local resources that are available around them.

-For further information about Deakin Geelong's community engagement programs, please contact our Community Relations Manager.
+For further information about Deakin Geelong's community engagement programs, please contact the Community Relations Manager.

 Community Relations Manager